Destinations: Krakow, Poland

 Sample Core Class List

-INTERNATIONAL STUDIES 300 - East Central European Study Tour.
+INTERNATIONAL STUDIES 300 - Gdansk and Warsaw Study Tour.
 1 credit.

-Held during the entry study tour.
+Held during first week in country.
 Letter grade based on attendance at ALL scheduled lectures, field trips and written assignments.

 INTERNATIONAL STUDIES 381 - Polish Culture and Civilization 3 credits.
-UWSP GDR: HU4
+UWSP GEP: HU; GDR: HU4

 Survey of Poland's cultural development, including an examination of contemporary society, Polish musical traditions, religion, education, and literature.
 This course is usually taught by a combination of instructors and lecturers.